-- I. Keeping the 10 Commandments of Firearm Safety in mind, aim the pistol downrange at the target.
-When firing this pistol you may need to experiment with different shooting styles until you find the method which best suits your sporting activity.
-Remember to always fire the pistol in such a manner that you can maintain a safe muzzle direction at all times. - 2.
+- 1. Keeping the 10 Commandments of Firearm Safety in mind, aim the rifle downrange at the target.
+When firing this rifle you may need to experiment with different shooting styles until you find the method which best suits your intended use.
+Remember to always fire the rifle in such a manner that you can maintain a safe muzzle direction at all times. - 2.
 Disengage the safety lever by moving it to the "FIRE" position.
-(See Illustration #3.) - 3.
-After aligning the sights on your target, place your finger inside the triggerguard and on the trigger. - 4.
-Keep your sights aligned on the target.
-Slowly pull the trigger to fire the first round. - 5.
-Being a semi-automatic pistol, the pistol's action (its moving parts) will cycle after the first round is fired.
-As the bolt moves rearward, the extractor will pull the empty cartridge case from the chamber and eject it from the pistol.
-(Make sure there are no bystanders in close proximity on either side of the pistol who could be injured by the ejected cartridge case or chambered from NOTE: If the to pointed in a sofiring the gun.
+(See Illustration #3) - 3.
+After aligning the sights on your target, place your finger inside the trigger guard and on the trigger. - 4.
+Slowly pull the trigger fully rearward to fire the first round.
+If nothing happens, ensure that the selector lever is in the downward "FIRE" position and try again. - 5.
+Being a semi-automatic rifle, the rifle's action (its moving parts) will cycle after the first round is fired.
+As the bolt moves rearward, the extractor will pull the empty cartridge case from the chamber and eject it from the rifle.
+(Make sure there are no bystanders in close proximity on either side of the rifle who could be injured by the ejected cartridge case or gasses expelled from the rifle.)